 - As it cools, stir occasionally

 Slowly sift in the dry ingredients to the wet ingredients, pouring in half at a time and mixing in between.
-Once the dry and wet ingredients are thoroughly combined, place the bowl in the refrigerator to chill for one hour.
+This ensures that the ingredients are throughly combined.
+Next, it’s time to refrigerate the dough!
+Place the bowl in the refrigerator to chill for at least thirty minutes.
 Chilling the dough before baking allows the fat to solidify.
-So, as the cookie bakes, the fat will take longer to melt.
-This means that the cookie will spread less, allowing it to stay fluffy.
+So, as the snickerdoodle cookies bake, the fat will take longer to melt.
+This means that the cookie will spread less, allowing them to stay fluffy!

 The Cinnamon Sugar Mixture

-Once all of the dough has been rolled in the cinnamon sugar mixture, it’s finally time to bake the cookies!
-Place one tray on the middle rack and bake for ten minutes at 375 degrees.
-I don’t recommend baking both trays at once because one tray will be above the other, which will cause the top tray to cook faster, while the bottom tray bakes slower.
+Once all of the dough has been rolled in the cinnamon sugar mixture, it’s finally time to bake the snickerdoodle cookies!
+Place one tray on the middle rack and bake for twelve minutes at 350 degrees Fahrenheit.
+I don’t recommend baking both trays at once because one tray will be above the other; which will cause the top tray to cook faster, while the bottom tray bakes slower.
 For best results, bake one tray at a time on the middle rack of the oven.

 These Gluten-Free Brown Butter Snickerdoodle Cookies are soft and so good that you won’t even be able to tell that they’re gluten-free!